sensu/sensu-docs/content/sensu-go/5.16/api/mutators.md

 ### `/mutators/:mutator` (DELETE) {#mutatorsmutator-delete}

-The `/mutators/:mutator` API endpoint provides HTTP DELETE access to delete a mutator from Sensu given the mutator name.
+The `/mutators/:mutator` API endpoint provides HTTP DELETE access to delete a mutator from Sensu (specified by the mutator name).

 ### EXAMPLE {#mutatorsmutator-delete-example}
-The following example shows a request to delete the mutator `example-mutator`, resulting in a successful HTTP 204 No Content response.
+The following example shows a request to delete the mutator `example-mutator`, resulting in a successful HTTP `204 No Content` response.

 {{< highlight shell >}}
 curl -X DELETE \